 Article awaiting completion.
 Hope you enjoy what’s here.
 Check back soon.

 The Yoga Sūtras of Patañjali are a condensed and systematic exposition of the essential philosophy and technique of Yoga in 196 sūtras (aphorisms).
-Because the text is inherently cryptic it requires a great deal of unpacking and interpretation and has therefore not been recommended by my teacher as a guide but rather an exercise in gaining familiarity with Yogic terms so that as certain experiences unfold, there is some context for what is occuring.
+Because the text is inherently cryptic it requires a great deal of unpacking and interpretation and has therefore not been recommended by my teacher as a guide but rather an exercise in gaining familiarity with Yogic terms so that as certain experiences unfold, there is some context for what is occurring.

 The Sūtras begin with a succinct definition of Yoga in no more than four terms – yogaś-citta-vṛtti-nirodhaḥ.
 The remaining one hundred ninety-four sutras are an explication of this declaration.
 Patañjali goes on to describe Eight Limbs (aṣṭāṅga) – Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, Dhyana, and Samadhi – and Three Paths (trimārga) – Karma, Jnana, and Bhakti.